 - Pay these consultants and collaborators for the time and value they add to this business

-- Utilize vendors from minority-owned businesses when possible
+- Prioritize vendors from BIPOC-owned businesses

 - Properly cite sources for content and information when the source is known